tweag/nickel/doc/manual/typing.md

   name = "hello",
   version = "0.1.1",
   fullname =
-    if builtin.is_number version then
+    if std.is_number version then
-      "hello-v%{string.from_number version}"
+      "hello-v%{std.string.from_number version}"
     else
       "hello-%{version}",
 }